Alicia-krynne/NEWS/readme.md

 **NEWS -APP**
 This APP enebles the user to  view/read news  from  various sources.

 **AUTHOR**
 [Alicia-krynne]https://github.com/Alicia-krynne

 **HOW TO ACCESS THE APP**
-clone in to my repo provided at :https://github.com/Alicia-krynne/Password-locker.git then navigate to the  about  section  on the left  and  click the  link  provided. it  redirect  you  to the heroku  site  where the  app is  deployed.
+Clone in to my repo provided at :https://github.com/Alicia-krynne/Password-locker.git then navigate to the  about  section  on the left  and  click the  link  provided. it  redirect  you  to the heroku  site  where the  app is  deployed.

 **LANGUAGES USED TO MAKE THE APP**
 Python This is the main language in this project to create the methods and funtions needed.